 Three-dimensional (3D) printing technologies are advanced manufacturing technologies based on computer-aided design digital models to create personalized 3D objects automatically.
 They have been widely used in the industry, design, engineering, and manufacturing fields.

 The 3D printing technology that is revolutionizing digital dentistry. has been growing continuously over recent years.
-The adoption of 3D printing into our RR dental lab enables to yield more accurate results and give the ability to print complex designs, unmatched flexibility, same-day implants and a complete one stop solution for all dental needs that delivers reliable, proven results.
+The adoption of 3D printing into our RR dental lab enables to yield more accurate results and give the ability to print complex designs, unmatched flexibility, same-day implants and a complete that delivers reliable, proven results.

 We at RR Dental Laboratory adapted the latest 3D printing technologies such as SLA and DLP.
 Depending on the application, different resins are used and many specialized resins have been created solely for dental 3D printing.